chis323/RaceRoHub/README.md

 7. Summary

 RaceRoHub is a complete digital platform for Romanian racers.
-It merges performance tracking, competition, and social connection into one unified experience.
+It merges performance tracking, competition, and social connection.

 By combining analytics, leaderboards, and real-world event participation, RaceRoHub builds a stronger and more connected motorsport community — one that celebrates both progress and passion.